 This is the first time my jaw ever dropped:

-What a place to fill your dreams with before heading to bed.
+A place to fill your dreams with before heading to bed.

 The next morning I realized I wanted to see everything on the other side of Luxor — the West Bank — in one day.

-The best way to do this is to haggle down a private driver and his car to a good price and you can drive around anywhere without wasting time trying to cab it from place to place.
+And the best way to do this is to haggle down a private driver and his car to a good price and you can drive around anywhere without wasting time trying to cab it from place to place.
 This was one of my first time haggling something as extensive as a private driver, and I believe I got him for around $50 USD for the whole day (including tips).
 Maybe I could do better now.

 Your driver should be able to navigate you to all the important sites on the West Bank.
 Don’t miss the Valley of the Queens: